 1918: Michael Gallagher becomes bishop and leads successful fights against Michigan state constitutional amendments in 1920 and 1924 that would have required mandatory attendance in public schools for all children and would have destroyed a well-established Catholic school system.
 He establishes standards for Catholic educators and textbooks, as well a central office for the direction of the educational effort.

 1937: Detroit is elevated to an archdiocese and Edward Aloysius Mooney is named its first archbishop.
-He is later ordained into the College of Cardinals.
+He is elevated to the College of Cardinals by Pope Pius XII in 1946.
 Cardinal Mooney holds leadership positions in the National Catholic Welfare Conference, the forerunner of the present United States Conference of Catholic Bishops, until his death in 1958, at which point he was awaiting the conclave that would elect Pope John XXIII.

 1981: The Archdiocese of Detroit installs Edmund Casimir Szoka as third archbishop on May 17.
 In 1988, he is elevated to the College of Cardinals.
 In January 1990, Cardinal Szoka is appointed by His Holiness Pope John Paul II as President of the Prefecture for the Economic Affairs of the Holy See; Cardinal Szoka left the Detroit Archdiocese that June to assume his new responsibilities in Rome.
 He is appointed president of the Pontifical Commission for Vatican City in October 1997, and retires in 2006.